Top 5 things To Do In Oman

 Another popular destination is the Bait al Zubair Museum, filled with an array of different historic and cultural artefacts; its captivating collection features an extensive collection of ancient weapons.
 Following this, there’s plenty of sights to see in Muscat including the local souk markets, Royal Opera House and more.

 The Muscat Corniche is a great place to indulge in the local delicacies and get a feel for life in the city.
 Stretching across parts of the coast, the Corniche features some spectacular sights with fountains, greenery and bright lights decorating the strip.
 This Souk Market here is easily one of the most popular to attend, the locals are friendly and there is great shopping to be had with traditional and authentic items.
 Another popular attraction is the fish market by the Dhow harbour at the end of the Corniche with all the finest catches of the day.

 Wildlife and Nature

-With its hot and dry climate Oman’s vast variety in wildlife can come as a surprise to many, but this is a country that holds many hidden gems.
+With its hot and dry climate, Oman’s vast variety of wildlife can come as a surprise to many, but this is a country that holds many hidden gems.
 Oman’s conservation of rare species is not only admirable but makes for great opportunities for visitors to view these rare creatures.
 The Arabian Oryx Sanctuary is home to rare species of bird, the endangered Arabian Gazelle, Nubian ibex, Arabian wolves, and of course the near-extinct Arabian Oryx.

 A short cruise out into the open waters of Muscat and you’ll soon be joined by playful dolphins swimming alongside your boat, the marine life is truly something to behold in Oman with over 10 different species of whale known to the area.